 It’s Christmas home tour week around here!
-If you missed the kitchen and bathroom, click here to see yesterday’s post.
+If you missed the Christmas kitchen and bathroom post, click here to see it.

 Today is all about decorating the foyer and the living room for Christmas!
 Come on in.

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.

 This is my absolute favorite room to decorate for each season.
 Probably because we don’t really use it as a living room (we use our family room more often) so I get to decorate however I want in here and everything pretty much stays put.

 Plus having a mantel and a ladder shelf always makes it fun to decorate and move everything around until it’s just right.

 Today’s home tour is part of the Simply Seasonal home tours hosted by Caroline of Organize Nashville.
 You can see all the other ladies’ beautiful holiday tours at the link at this bottom of this blog post.

 If you’re hopping over from Craftivity Designs or one of the other blogs, welcome to Green With Decor!
 I’m all about decorating with green, renovating old awful rooms (our house was bad when we bought it!) and budget-friendly decorating ideas.

 Caroline wants us to include a few tips as part of our home tours, which is perfect.
 I love sharing decorating tips!
 I put together our Christmas living room without spending much at all, which always makes me happy.

 Pretty much everything in here is painted, repurposed, reused or bought on sale or from budget-friendly stores.
 I love decorating, but I don’t spend crazy amounts on our house.